ViRu-ThE-ViRuS/configs/README.md

 - The profile configuration is `Virus.json`

 #### NeoVim
-I use NeoVim, because, well...
+- I use NeoVim, because, well...
 I use a Mac
 - `$ brew install neovim`

 The configuration file is `init.vim` located in `~/.config/nvim/`

 #### tmux
-I use Tmux for window management
+- I use Tmux for window management
 - `$ brew install tmux`

 The configuration file is `.tmux.conf` located in `~/.config/tmux/`

 #### zsh
-I use zsh as my bash prompt...
+- I use zsh as my secondary bash prompt...
-It is installed by default on modern versions of *MacOS*
+- It is installed by default on modern versions of *MacOS*

 The configuration file is `.zshrc` located in `~/.config/zsh/` The `.zshenv` file is located in `~/`

+#### fish
+- I use fish as my primary bash prompt...
+- `$ brew install fish`

+The configuration files are in `fish` located in `~/.config/fish/`

 ### MISC
 - I use Fira Code font (Fira Code, Retina, 14pts)